dontrolle/vscode-reflow-lines/test/mdtest.md

 mdtest.md
 =========

-This is a markdown file for testing the vscode-reflow-lines extension and this first paragraph starts on line 4 and ends on line 7.
+This is a markdown file for testing the ReflowMarkdown extension and this first paragraph starts on line 4 and ends on line 7.
 Line 4 should be a paragraph start line, line 7 should be a paragraph end line, and lines 5 and 6 should be neither because it is in the middle.